hieutle2011/blog/content/_index.md

 <!-- ---
 title: Home Page
-subtitle: Why you'd want to go on a date with me
 comments: false
 meta: "false" #Do not display tags or categories
 --- -->

+Hello, I'm Hieu Le.

-Hello, welcome to my page!
+Welcome to my blog and personal site!

-My name is Hieu and i decided to start writing down my stuff from August 2019.
+This page is mainly a way for me to record ALL the things and stuff that i learn and work at.
+Because i learn and read everyday, this would help me keep track of everything i have done.
+Most of the post is about computer and technology topic.

 I am enthusiastic about the new blog, let's come on board and enjoy with me.

-Hope you love one of my favorite quotes:
+Here is one of my favorite quotes:

 > [Stay hungry, stay foolish][1]
 >